You’re changing lives.

 “I grew up with Slip Slop Slap, and I’m intelligent enough to know the dangers, but I always thought it wouldn’t happen to me.” - Principal Matt Kean, living with melanoma

 Increasing cancer survival

 No one should have to die from cancer.
-Thanks to you, in 2019/20, we invested $19.8 million into world-class research that is improving the way cancer is prevented, detected and treated.
+Thanks to you, in 2020/21, we enabled $16.8 million of world-class cancer research, that is improving the way cancer is prevented, detected and treated.

 “If it wasn’t for the Re-engage program, I wouldn’t be here.
 It changed my life completely – I wish I’d done it sooner.” – Dave Cassar, Childhood cancer survivor

 Because of your support, no one needs to go through cancer alone – no matter where they live in NSW.

 “I know it would have been a completely different story if I hadn’t reached out and called 13 11 20.
 That support was life-saving.” – Bridget Montague, cervical cancer survivor

 We know that there are communities experiencing a disproportionate burden of disease and poorer cancer outcomes.
 You’re helping address this.

 As part of our commitment to improve outcomes for priority populations, we’ve been focusing on raising awareness of and increasing screening participation in the community.